-The Cliffs of Moher are one of Ireland’s most well-known treasures.
+The Cliffs of Moher Walk was opened in 2013 and has been a huge attraction for experienced and non experienced walkers.
+This is one of Ireland’s most well-known treasures.
 It’s only to be expected that people want to view these amazing cliffs from as many angles as possible.
-The Cliffs of Moher Coastal walk was opened in 2013.
 For walking enthusiast everywhere this is a dream walking trail.

 You have a few options for walking this route.
 You can do the entire coastline or essentially walk half.